Open to the Sky: The Beacon Sukkah Project

 All of the programs of Open to the Sky are offered without charge; however, there are (of course) costs associated with the construction and maintenance of this project and others like it.
 We hope you will support Open to the Sky with a donation of any size.

 One of the main things we do in the sukkah is come together to learn, to teach and to explore.
 So, if you have something you want to teach the community, a workshop you want to run, or a conversation you want to host, we hope you’ll sign up to be a guide at Open to the Sky: The Beacon Sukkah Project.
-Registration for the 2017 sukkah is closed, but if you'd like to be a guide next year send us an email at email@example.com.
+If you have any difficulties or challenges registering, please be in touch.

 More About Sukkot